Skip to content

 Quick Start

-Let’s install MC-AI, set up an LLM provider, and run a complete workflow with persistence.
+Install cycgraph, set up an LLM provider, and run a complete workflow with persistence.

-MC-AI requires Node.js 22+ (ES Modules).
+cycgraph requires Node.js 22+ (ES Modules).

-Install the core orchestrator package, and optionally the postgres persistence package if you want durable database storage:
+Install the core orchestrator package, and optionally the Postgres persistence package if you want durable database storage:

 Terminal window

-npm install @mcai/orchestrator
+npm install @cycgraph/orchestrator

 # Optional PostgreSQL persistence adapter

-npm install @mcai/orchestrator-postgres
+npm install @cycgraph/orchestrator-postgres

 Terminal window